 LinkedIn likes articles and posts with pictures.
 And when you are posting articles, you do not even have to worry about using self-captured photos to remain original.
 All you need to do is choose your pictures according to your brand and theme.

 When choosing stock images, avoid using those pictures that look like stock photos at first sight.
 Obvious stock photos like a rock climber climbing a super high mountain can make your article look generic and uninteresting.
-So, go for good, reputable sites when you want to search for images for your posts, such as Pixabay, Unsplash, Pexels, etc.
+So, go for good, reputable sites when you want to search for images for your posts, such as Pixabay, Unsplash, Pexels, etc. So, next time when don’t post dry content. add images to your article as it is one of the best LinkedIn practices.

 Stay Consistent and Follow a Schedule